-- 1 Enter the System Setup program and record the option settings on the System Setup screens.
-See "Using the System Setup Program" on page 35. - 2 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 3 Open the system.
-See "Opening the System" on page 53. - See Figure 6-2 for the location of the system battery and then, starting with PCI slot 6, remove as many expansion cards as you need to create enough room in the expansion bay to work with the system battery.
-See "Removing an Expansion Card" on page 70.
+- warranty.
+Read and follow the safety instructions that came with the product.
+Enter the System Setup program and record the option settings on the System Setup screens.
+See "Using the System Setup Program" on page 33. - 2 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 3 Open the system.
+See "Opening the System" on page 48. - 4 See Figure 6-2 for the location of the system battery and then, starting with PCI slot 6, remove as many expansion cards as you need to create enough room in the expansion bay to work with the system battery.
+See "Removing an Expansion Card" on page 59.

 - 5 Remove the system battery. - NOTICE: To avoid damage to the battery connector, you must firmly support the connector while installing or removing a battery. - a Support the battery connector by pressing down firmly on the positive side of the connector.
-See Figure 3-19. - b While supporting the battery connector, push the battery toward the positive side of the connector and pry it up out of the securing tabs at the negative side of the connector.
+See Figure 3-18. - b While supporting the battery connector, push the battery toward the positive side of the connector and pry it up out of the securing tabs at the negative side of the connector.

-Figure 3-19.
+Figure 3-18.
 Replacing the System Battery

-- 1 positive side of connector - 2 system battery - 3 negative side of connector - 6 Install the new system battery with the side labeled "+" facing up.
-See Figure 3-19. - 7 Install the new system battery. - a Support the battery connector by pressing down firmly on the positive side of the connector. - b Hold the battery with the "+" facing up, and slide it under the securing tabs at the positive side of the connector. - c Press the battery straight down into the connector until it snaps into place. - 8 Replace all the expansion cards you removed in step 4. - 9 Close the system.
-See "Closing the System" on page 53. - 10 Reconnect the system to the electrical outlet and turn on the system and attached peripherals. - 11 Enter the System Setup program to confirm that the battery operates properly. - 12 From the main screen, select System Time to enter the correct time and date. - Re-enter any system configuration information that is no longer displayed on the System Setup screens, and then exit the System Setup program. - 14 To test the newly installed battery, see "Troubleshooting the System Battery" on page 122.
+- 1 positive side of connector

+- 2 system battery

+- 3 negative side of connector

+- 6 Install the new system battery (see Figure 3-18): - a Support the battery connector by pressing down firmly on the positive side of the connector. - b Hold the battery with the "+" facing up, and slide it under the securing tabs at the positive side of the connector. - c Press the battery straight down into the connector until it snaps into place. - 7 Replace all the expansion cards you removed in step 4.
+See "Installing an Expansion Card" on page 57. - 8 Close the system.
+See "Closing the System" on page 48. - 9 Reconnect the system to the electrical outlet and turn on the system and attached peripherals. - 10 Enter the System Setup program to confirm that the battery operates properly. - 11 From the main screen, select System Time to enter the correct time and date. - 12 Re-enter any system configuration information that is no longer displayed on the System Setup screens, and then exit the System Setup program. - 13 To test the newly installed battery, see "Troubleshooting the System Battery" on page 114.